microsoft/filter-explorer/README.md

 4. Compatibility
 -------------------------------------------------------------------------------

-* Windows Phone 8
+Application works on Windows Phone 8.

 Tested to work on Nokia Lumia 520, Nokia Lumia 620, Nokia Lumia 820 and Nokia Lumia 920.

 Developed with Microsoft Visual Studio Express for Windows Phone 2012.

 4.2 Known Issues